MisanthropicBit/bibpy/TUTORIAL.md

 'April'
 >>> entries[0].institution
 ['Office of Information Management and Communications']
+>>> entries[0].date
+bibpy.date.DateRange(2001-07-19/)
+>>> entries[0].start
+datetime.date(2001, 7, 19)
+>>> entries[0].end
+None
+>>> entries[0].open // True if an open-ended date range
+True
 ```

 For name lists, 'and' is the default delimiter. `bibpy` does not split on
 delimiters enclosed in braces, but removes them afterwards (see the
 'institution' field).
+A biblatex date is converted to a special `DateRange`
+object since they can both refer to single dates and the time period between two
+dates.
+In this case, it refers to an open-ended date (hence the '/' at the end)
-When writing entries, its postprocessed fields are
+starting on the 19th of July, 2001.
+When writing entries, its postprocessed
-automatically converted back to their pre-postprocessed counterparts.
+fields are automatically converted back to their pre-postprocessed counterparts.

 <a name="strings"></a>
 ## String Variable Expansion